 quick coverage facts

-- Comprehensive and collision can help repair or replace your car
+- Combined, comp and collision can help repair or replace your car for a wide range of damages

-- You can choose your deductibles, which will impact your premium
+- You can choose your deductibles, which will typically impact your premium

 - Comprehensive is required before you can add collision coverage